1200 vs 1400 RPM Washing Machine: Spin Speed Guide 2026

 Common questions about washing machine spin speeds and drying time

-Q: Why doesn't my washing machine reach its advertised maximum RPM?
+Q: Why does not my washing machine reach its advertised maximum RPM?

 A: